Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 ### Mod Cache
 Pandora saves the active mods to an external cache file after the engine successfully finishes its patching process.
 When the cache is loaded, all active mods are shown at the top with relative priority preserved, for better readability.
 To clear the cache, delete `Pandora_Engine/ActiveMods.txt`.

-### Patch Hub
-**(Deprecated) (NO LONGER NEEDED)**

-Patches for FNIS posers and other mods [available here](https://modding-guild.com/mod/pandora-behaviour-engine-patch-hub/) and also in the releases tab.

-Note that hidden mods are not active by default if there was data loaded from a cache.

 ### Troubleshooting